 Families offered a place at LIS are asked to respond within two weeks.
 If there is no response within that time, we may offer the space to another student on the waiting list.

-If an applicant is considered suitable and we have available capacity, we offer an evaluation day, where possible, to get to know them first hand and allow them insight into our school environment and everyday routines.
-Where necessary, English and Mathematics are tested to assess students’ skill and grade level placement.
+If an applicant is considered suitable and we have available capacity, we offer a taster day, where possible, to get to know them first hand and allow them insight into our school environment and everyday routines.
+Where necessary, English and Mathematics students’ skill and grade level placement can be assessed.

 Once an applicant has been accepted, the parents will receive a contract and a fees schedule.
 Only upon receipt of the administration fee and once the school has received a copy of the contract signed by both parents, will the place in our school be reserved.
 We reserve the right to determine the most suitable grade for incoming students.